Ensembl/ensembl-genes-metadata/README.md

 When no data is found at species level, it retries at the genus level

+This check excludes single ended reads for short reads.

 ### Fetch reads

 #### What it does

-It downloads both short read and long read data where available per species
+It downloads both short and long read data where available per species

 #### Notifications